VonHeikemen/lsp-zero.nvim/README.md

 ## Global command

 * `LspZeroSetupServers`: It takes a space separated list of servers and configures them.
-It calls the function `.setup_servers()` under the hood.
+It calls the function `.use()` under the hood.
 If the `bang` is provided the root dir of the language server will be the same as neovim.
-Note that this command for when you decide to handle the configuration of servers manually, it will only do something when `setup_servers_on_start` is disabled.
+It is recommended that you use only if you decide to handle server setup manually.

 ## Lua api